 Sometimes, the quality of the video call is less than desirable too.
 Users may experience more video pauses and screen freezes than what they find with dedicated video calling software.

 The overall video call quality is better than it was as recently as 12 months ago, as Slack’s engineers have made improvements to this feature through regular software upgrades.
-But it still lags other options that focus on video calls.
+But it still lags behind other options that focus on video calls.

 Not Great for Video Conferences